 The African Centre for Democracy and Human Rights Studies (ACDHRS) is independent, non-profit regional human rights NGO based in Banjul, The Gambia.
 It was set up in 1989 by an Act of Parliament of the Republic of The Gambia.
 However, 1995, the African Centre was re-launched, thereby repealing the Act, and thus making the Centre a truly independent, autonomous and pan-African NGO.

-The African Centre builds bridges between Inter-Governmental Organisations (IGOs) and Non-Governmental Organisations (NGOs), as well as between and among NGOs.
-It maintains networks of communications, human rights education and research among others.
+The African Centre builds bridges between inter-governmental organisations (IGOs) and non-governmental organisations (NGOs), as well as amongst NGOs.
+It maintains networks of communication, training and research amongst NGOs.